tencentyun/qcloud-documents/product/数据库/云数据库MySQL/常见问题/！废弃文档/使用时的常见问题_intl.md

 ## 26. Can the cloud database be accessed through public network addresses?

 The access to cloud database through public networks in domestic regions has been made possible.
-For tips on usage, refer to [Public Network Access][6]
+For tips on usage, refer to Public Network Access

 But it is not supported in Hong Kong and North American regions currently.